cdhogan/DFT-basics/2_Graphene/7_projected_bands/README.md

      % mv graphene.bandspp.dat.rap graphene.bandspp.dat.rap_tmp
      ```

 3. Now we run `plotband.x`.
-This is an interactive program but you can also redirect a file to it:
+This is an interactive program but you can also redirect a file to it.
+The required format is hidden inside the `plotband.f90` source file (https://gitlab.com/QEF/q-e/-/blob/develop/PP/src/plotband.f90).
      ```
      % cat graphene.plotband.in
      graphene.bandspp.dat                 <- FILBAND